Advertisement

 How long is the wait at Attleboro Housing Authority?

-Wait times vary significantly depending on demand, funding, and your priority status.
-National averages range from 6 months to 5+ years.
+Wait times at Attleboro Housing Authority depend on demand in Attleboro, funding levels, and your priority status.
+With approximately 200 assisted housing units, turnover determines how quickly the list moves.
+The most recent status change we tracked was on July 10, 2026 when the MRVP list changed from "open" to "closed."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Attleboro Housing Authority directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?